Life Insurance Frequently Asked Questions

 Secondly, it’s worth noting that the surviving partner may face challenges in obtaining life insurance coverage again.

 This is because the surviving partner will now be older than when they initially applied for the joint policy.
-As age is a factor in determining life insurance premiums, it may be more difficult or expensive to secure coverage independently in the future.
+As age is a factor in determining life insurance premiums, it may be more difficult or expensive to secure independent coverage in the future.

 Should I make amendments to my existing Life Insurance policy?